Gå till huvudinnehållet

 Content

-• Attainment of outcomes: Another good way to make it easier for the assessor is to write posts in which you give, in a summarized and focused way, YOUR picture of how you think you have fulfilled the outcome in question (such a post can be entitled "Attainment of learning outcome").
+• Attainment of outcomes: Another good way to make it easier for the assessor is to include posts in which you give, in a summarized and focused way, YOUR picture of how you think you have fulfilled the outcome in question (such a post can be entitled "Attainment of learning outcome").
 Note!
 In addition to this, you are expected to substantiate the attainment of outcomes with reflection on individual experiences/activities that you have documented continuously throughout the doctoral education.